 When the Development Control Committee last met to discuss the Council’s application to extend the cemetery at South Bristol into the SNCI at Yew Tree Farm on 6 September 2023, we were disturbed to hear the Chief Planner’s interpretation of the meaning of ‘harmful impact’, as set out in the Local Plan policy, DM19 – ‘Development which would have a harmful impact on the nature conservation value of a Site of Nature Conservation Interest will not be permitted.’

-As we received no reply, we took the opportunity to ask again when the Committee reconvened to make its decision on 29 November 2023.
+As we received no reply at the time, we took the opportunity to ask again when the Committee reconvened to make its decision on 29 November 2023.
 We asked two questions – see page 9 of the Public Forum.
 As the responses still didn’t really satisfy, we asked two supplementary questions:

 When you say, ‘the site’, what do you mean?
 Is it within the redline boundary or something else such as within the SNCI’s boundary?